 To keep the chicks healthy, they must be able to move away from the intense heat at will.
 The food and waterer should be kept out of direct contact with the heat lamps to prevent the water from becoming too hot, the food becoming moist, or any plastic food or water containers from melting.

 The heat lamp should be angled so they are not pointed directly down at the bedding and creating a fire hazard.
 Many chicks die each year from brooder fires.

-Any boredom busters placed in the brooder must also be kept out of direct contact with brooder light to deter fire, and also to prevent any metal they are made of from getting so hot they burn the feet of the birds.
+Any boredom busters placed in the brooder must also be kept out of direct contact with the brooder light to deter fire, and also to prevent any metal they are made of from getting so hot they burn the feet of the birds.

-Before introducing even seemingly healthy chicks from any type of supplier in with other brooder or coop members, they should be quarantined for 3 to 7 days to help ensure they are indeed pest and disease free.
+Before introducing even seemingly healthy chicks from any type of supplier in with other brooder or coop members, they should be quarantined for 3 to 7 days to help ensure they are indeed pest and disease-free.